Where is Animal Control located?

-To have an Animal Control Officer respond to a complaint, call the office at 243-6040., or call Providence police 272-3121 a dispatcher will dispatch an animal control officer or police officer to investigate your complaint.
+To have an Animal Control Officer respond to a complaint, call the office at 243-6040, or call Providence Police 272-3121.
+A dispatcher will send an animal control officer or police officer to investigate your complaint.
 If the officer sees a violation when he/she arrives, appropriate action will be taken.

 How you can help us resolve difficult problems when an officer does not observe a violation?

-If you provide good photographic evidence which shows a dog running at large for example, an Animal Control Officer may be able to issue a citation based on such evidence.
-If still pictures are taken, the photos should have the date, time, location, address of animal owner, and name of owner, if known on the back of the photo plus who took the photo.
-Videos need to have the date and time shown on the tape and attached paper explaining what is being shown, the location, address of animal owner, and name of owner if known.
-In case of a dog at large, the photographic evidence should clearly show the animal off the owner's property.
+If you provide strong photographic evidence, an Animal Control Officer may be able to issue a citation based on such evidence.
+Photos to be used as evidence should have the date, time, location, address of animal owner, and name of owner if known on the back of the photo, as well as who took the photo.
+Videos should have the date and time shown on the tape and attached documentation explaining the violation, the location, address of animal owner, and name of owner if known.
+In case of a dog at large, the photographic evidence should clearly show the animal off of the owner's property.